Twentysix26/Red-Docs/red/red_guide_bot_accounts.md

 #### Step 3: Create a Discord application

-1. Navigate to https://discordapp.com/developers/applications/me and click 'New Application'.
+1. Navigate to [the applications page](https://discordapp.com/developers/applications/me) and click 'New Application'.
 Enter a name and press create.
 2. Copy the `Client ID` This will be used to add your account to the application.

 #### Step 4: Convert the account